jeffsp/SPOC/README.md

 SPOC is the Simple POint Cloud format used to store 3D geospatial point data.
-Each record in a SPOC file has an associated X, Y, and Z coordinate, and possibly other data fields, like red, green, and blue color information, classification information, point source identifier, intensity information, or arbitrary integer values.
+Each record in a SPOC file has an associated X, Y, and Z coordinate, and possibly other data fields, like red, green, and blue color information, classification information, point collection identifier, intensity information, or arbitrary integer values.

 The X, Y, and Z values are stored at 64-bit precision floating point